facebook/create-react-app/docusaurus/docs/adding-images-fonts-and-files.md

 );
 ```

 This is handy if you don't want to load SVG as a separate file.
 Don't forget the curly braces in the import!
-The `ReactComponent` import name is special and tells Create React Index that you want a React component that renders an SVG, rather than its filename.
+The `ReactComponent` import name is special and tells Create React App that you want a React component that renders an SVG, rather than its filename.